About The Trip:

 Catch views towards Turrialba Volcano, the Atlantic sea and the Talamanca mountains with guided hiking to help you navigate through dense jungle of nearby National Park Barbilla.
 This is a 29,500 acre protected forest on the Carribean side of the Talamanca Mountains.
 The park is the home of the second largest indigenous group in Costa Rica, the Cabécar.
 This area is ecologically rich and important as a water source for rare (and even endangered) species including three-toed sloths, jaguars, ocelots, pumas, tapirs, toucans and countless other bird species.
 The ranger station for the National Park is located in Las Brisas de Pacuarito.

 Easily fill up your time with Banana, Vanilla or Chocolate Tours and get involved in fun evening activities with local families including crafting souvenir walking poles, salsa dancing, dice games, Settlers of Catan (game) and soccer.

 The climate is tropical, warm and humid, all year round.
 December is part of the dry season on the pacific coast characterized by essentially constant daily high temperatures of 30°C. While this equatorial region is characterized by low temperature variations, frequent showers and thunderstorms are common so packing a light raincoat is a good idea.

 Learn more about Costa Rica »

 Details will be finalized in the coming weeks but of high priority is making the medical facility fully usable.
 Multiple DWC Teams will travel to Las Brisas de Pacuarito to make these improvements a reality for this small Costa Rican community.

-- Saturday, Nevember 30 to Sunday, December 1 – Leisure time.
+- Saturday, February 1 to Sunday, February 2 – Leisure time.

 The entire program and flight costs are 100% tax deductible when paid through DWC.
 You can fundraise part or all of your trip and we will issue charitable receipts for donations $20 CDN or greater.